nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 See [here](https://en.wikipedia.org/wiki/National_Registration_Identity_Card) /for more information about valid Singapore NRIC.

 NRIC **cannot be edited** in the future.
-Please ensure you keyed in the correct NRIC before proceeding.
+Please ensure that you have keyed in the correct NRIC before proceeding.

 </div>